osisoft/Edge-Data-Store-Docs/content/docker/edge-docker.md

 2. Name the script `edsdockerstart.sh` and save it to the directory where you plan to create the container.

 ## Create a Docker container

-To create a Docker container that runs Edge Data Store, follow the instructions below.
+To create a Docker container that runs EDS, follow these steps:

 1. Create the following `Dockerfile` in the directory where you want to create and run the container.

-    **Note:** `Dockerfile` is the required name of the file.
-Use the variation according to your operating system:
+    **Note**: `Dockerfile` is the required name for the file.
+Use appropriate variation for your operating system:

     **ARM32**